Continuing the good works of the Bristol Channel Pilot Cutter Trust "Cornubia"

-In 2017 The Island Trust takes over the good works of the Bristol Channel Pilot Cutter Trust (Registered Charity number 1064726), who supported young people from special needs schools and day centres in Plymouth, Devon and Cornwall, some with life-limiting conditions.
+In 2017 The Island Trust took over the good works of the Bristol Channel Pilot Cutter Trust (Registered Charity number 1064726), who supported young people from special needs schools and day centres in Plymouth, Devon and Cornwall, some with life-limiting conditions.
 In 2016 BCPCT provided day sails to 146 children on their boat ‘Cornubia’.
-This work will expand our own day-sail provision and be in addition to our residential sailing voyages.
+This work has expanded our own day-sail provision and is in addition to our residential sailing voyages.

-John Hepburn from BCPCT joins our team and will help to ensure smooth transition of the programme.
-We are busy identifying additional training needs for our staff and supplementary sources of funding in support of the increased demand on our resources.
+John Hepburn from BCPCT joined our team and helped to ensure smooth transition of the programme.
+Together with John we continue to seek supplementary sources of funding in support of the increased demand on our resources.

 On a typical day the young crew will observe, touch and feel marine life in the marina before examining it under the microscope and via an underwater camera on the seabed.
 After a safety brief and familiarisation with the boat, the trip begins easily by motoring upriver to the Tamar Bridges and back, allowing all to get used to the boat and its motion and to see maritime activities and their impacts on the landscape.